-An honours degree and two years’ experience of working full-time with or for young children.
-If you don’t have an undergraduate degree, you can register for the diploma and transfer to a masters course when you’ve completed enough coursework.
+An honours degree, relevant experience in the field of early childhood education and care is desirable.
+If you don’t have an undergraduate degree, you may be able to register for the diploma and transfer to a masters course when you’ve completed enough coursework.

 Months of entry

 This course blends distance learning with face-to-face teaching.
-It’s open to early childhood professionals anywhere in the world, including early years practitioners, FE and HE lecturers, teachers, nursery nurses, voluntary and independent providers, and inspectors and managers working in areas relevant to early childhood.
+It’s open to everyone with an interest in early childhood education, including early years practitioners, FE and HE lecturers, teachers, nursery nurses, voluntary and independent providers, and inspectors and managers working in areas relevant to early childhood.

 Wherever you are in the world, you’ll develop the skills you need to carry out high-quality educational research relevant to your own culture.
-Those skills include a clearer understanding of the policies, practice and theories that underpin your work.
+Those skills include a clearer understanding of the policies, practice and theories that underpin early childhood education and care.
 You’ll discuss international approaches and educational change with leading experts.

 Each module is assessed through a 6,000- word assignment.
 A final 15–20,000-word dissertation represents one-third of the MA (60 credits out of 180).
 On completion, you’ll have the opportunity to apply for doctoral study on our Early Childhood Education EdD.